Welcome to the Web Home of the William & Mary Wind Ensemble!

 When are rehearsals?

-The Wind Ensemble meets from 4:00 – 6:00 pm Mondays and Wednesdays, and a few Fridays from 4:00 – 5:00 pm each semester.
-For Wind Ensemble members selected to participate in the Chamber Winds, rehearse Friday from 4:00 – 5:00 pm.
+The Wind Ensemble meets from 4:00 - 6:00 pm Mondays and Wednesdays.
+Chamber Winds rehearsals take place on Fridays from 4:00 - 5:00 pm.

 When are the concerts?